 Since 2003, the Odebrecht Foundation has coordinated the Program for Sustainable Integrated Growth and Development (PDCIS).
 The activities are concentrated in 11 municipalities with low Human Development Indexes located in the Lowlands of Southern Bahia, which is home to roughly 285,000 people.
 The challenge of the PDCIS is to make the region prosperous in a socio-economically and environmentally sustainable way by keeping youth in rural areas and integrated with their families.
 The initiative’s results are constructed through Participatory Governance, in other words, by engaging the local community, government (federal, state and municipal), private sector and civil society.

 To promote the productive development of families in rural areas, the strategy of the PDCIS is to work simultaneously on four fronts:

 The Odebrecht Foundation offers to the Programs it coordinates and to the social institutions involved its corporate philosophy, the Odebrecht Entrepreneurial Technology (TEO), and provides technological and financial support.

 In 2008, the Odebrecht Foundation won the 2nd Brazil ODM Award, granted to projects that contribute toward effective results focused on meeting the Millennium Development Goals.
 The institution was the only corporate foundation to earn recognition for including all eight UN Development Goals in a single initiative.

-This program earned the institution the 2010 UN Public Service Award granted by the United Nations Organization.
-PDCIS was the only action recognized in Latin America and the Caribbean and placed first in the category “Improving Citizen Participation in Public Decision-Making Processes through Innovative Mechanisms.”
+Two years later, the UN honored the Odebrecht Foundation’s PDCIS Program with the Public Service Award.
+The initiative recognizes institutions that help make the work of government agencies more efficient.
+The PDCIS program was the only action recognized in Latin America and the Caribbean, and won in the category "Improving Citizen Participation in Public Decision-Making Processes through Innovative Mechanisms."